 Since washers often work high off the ground, generally hundreds of feet in the air, a fall of 50 or 60 feet would be absolutely fatal.
 If a scaffold disconnects or breaks and a worker falls hundreds of feet, this would result in serious injury or death.
 Even if the safety equipment works properly and prevents falling, there are still other risks to window washers.
 This may include

-If you are a window washer and do sustain one of the injuries above, it is important to talk with an attorney to discuss a possible workers compensation claim.
+If you are a window washer and do sustain one of the injuries above, it is important to talk with a construction lawyer in NYC to discuss a possible workers compensation claim.

 In addition to the high rise window washer themselves, there is obvious danger to the pedestrians down below as well.
 All of the window washing tools used by window washers need to be secured and double-checked to make sure accidents do not happen.
 Even a small, light-weight item, after falling several hundred feet, can become lethal to the men and women walking along the city sidewalks in New York City.